learn-co-curriculum/java-mod-5-common-entity-mapping-annotations/README.md

 ## Column Customization

-The properties of a class is automatically mapped to a table column but sometimes we may have to customize how they are mapped to the database.
+A property of a class (i.e. instance variable) is automatically mapped to a table column, but sometimes we may have to customize how the property is mapped.

 ### @Basic

 The `@Basic` annotation is the default behavior for entity annotations.
 This annotation uses the property name as the column name and infers the database data type from the Java data type.

-If no value is set for an entity before persisting it to the database, it will take the default value of the data type in Java.
-For example, a student’s age will be set to `0` in the database if we don’t explicitly set it in our `main` method.

 ```java
 @Entity